 - Your address and phone number has changed since the birth of your preschool child

 Programs & Services

-Community Services Early Childhood Programs are committed to ensuring that “by 2020, all Minnesotan children will be school ready upon entering kindergarten.”
+Community Services early childhood staff are committed to ensuring that “by 2020, all Minnesota children will be school ready upon entering kindergarten.”
 This means supporting the child and family as a whole, to prepare children to be successful learners in school and throughout their lives.

 Babies and Blankets Home Visit